 Negotiate your current job

-Ok, this one is a bit obvious.
-But really, if your work is done on a computer, it won’t hurt asking!
+If your work is done on a computer, it won’t hurt asking!
 Negotiating a fully remote position in your current job is a great way to transition into this new world – you won’t have to learn anything from scratch and will have more time to enjoy your travels.
-It’s a win-win situation!

 Bonus Tips: